List of European exchange-traded funds

 This is a list of notable European exchange-traded funds, or ETFs.
 These are ETFs that are traded on European exchanges.
 (This list does not include ETFs that invest in European stocks but trade on other exchanges, such as the New York Stock Exchange.
 For example, the list below does not include the large Vanguard Europe ETF (ticker: VGK; name: Vanguard MSCI Europe ETF) which trades in the United States.)

 Cross-border ETFs

 In the European Union many ETFs are traded as cross-border UCITS III funds.
 For example the UK iShares and ETF Securities are Irish registered UCITS funds and trade on the London Stock Exchange.
-Other ETF's are offered by Indexchange Investments AG, whose funds are listed in Germany on the Deutsche Börse.
+Other ETFs are offered by Indexchange Investments AG, whose funds are listed in Germany on the Deutsche Börse.
 Indexchange was a subsidiary of HypoVereinsbank.
 It has been acquired by Barclays Global Investors.